-Objectives Actions Linked Strategies Timing 23-24 24-25 25-26 26-27 5.3 Adopt and encourage sustainable practices.
+Objectives Actions Linked Strategies Timing 24-25 25-26 26-27 27-28 5.3 Adopt and encourage sustainable practices.
 5.3.1 Facilitate development of a Renewable Energy Roadmap.
-State of Environment Report 2015 \$50K produces 5.3.2 Advocate for Horizon Power to increase the percentage of the Shire's energy that is sourced from renewable sources.
+State of Environment Report 2015 \$50K 5.3.
+5.3.2 Advocate for Horizon Power to increase the percentage of the Shire's energy that is sourced from renewable sources.
 State of Environment Report 2015 • • • • 5.3.3 Advocate for Horizon Power to improve community resilience following severe weather events by investing further in underground power.
 Local Emergency Management Arrangements 2021 • • • • 5.3.4 Partner with the Water Corporation to transition to fit for purpose non-potable water supply on parks and reserves.
-State of Environment Report 2015 • 5.3.5 Facilitate implementation of the Buckley's Rd Landfill Closure Management Plan.
+State of Environment Report 2015 ( Complete 2023-24 5.3.5 Facilitate implementation of the Buckley's Rd Landfill Closure Management Plan.
 Broome Waste Strategy • • • • 5.3.6 Provide a Regional Resource Recovery Facility.
-Broome Waste Strategy • 5.3.7 Facilitate improved community participation in waste collection, recycling and 'clean up Broome' activities.
+Broome Waste Strategy • • 5.3.7 Facilitate improved community participation in waste collection, recycling and 'clean up Broome' activities.
 State of Environment Report 2015 • • • • 5.3.8 Facilitate implementation of solar power opportunities at Shire facilities and reserves.
-State of Environment • • • • 5.3.9 Facilitate inclusion of electric powered vehicles into the Shire 10 Year Plant Replacement Program as soon as practicable and economic.
-State of Environment Climate Change Declaration • • • •
+State of Environment Report 2015 • • • • 5.3.9 Facilitate inclusion of electric powered vehicles into the Shire 10 Year Plant Replacement Program as soon as practicable and economic.
+State of Environment Report 2015 Climate Change Declaration • • • •